Qualitative Research Methods: Techniques, Types & Examples

 Several factors influence this choice:

-– Depth of Insight Required: Quantitative surveys are ideal when you need statistically significant data across a large sample.
+– Depth of Insight needed: Quantitative surveys are ideal when you need statistically significant data across a large sample.
 However, for emotion-led decisions or behavioral feedback, qualitative methods offer better depth.

 Type of Respondent: B2B audiences might require more structured interviews, while B2C users are often reachable via quicker formats like WhatsApp polls or mobile surveys.